-To help you achieve best result of the App, and for your own safety at sea, follow the down-to-earth advices below.
+Purpose of this chapter: to help you achieve best result of the App, and to give down-to-earth advices that increases your own safety at sea.

 In harbor, check your Settings mainpage.